WE ARE SERIOUS ABOUT USING DRONES IN OUR SEARCHES

 In this national magazine dedicated to UAS, DEEMI was highlighted in a special UAS SEARCH & RESCUE article titled “HELP FROM ABOVE” .
 Article content was provided by DEEMI Director Richard Bowie and Chief UAV pilot Vinal Applebee. (to read the article, click on the thumbnail to the left or here)

-DEEMI and SIC UAV pilot Nancy Rimm Staples were highlighted in an article titled “SEARCH AND RESCUE DRONES TAKE FLIGHT”, in this regional magazine. (to read the article, click on the thumbnail to the left or here)
+DEEMI and SIC UAV pilot Nancy Rimm Staples were highlighted in an article titled “SEARCH AND RESCUE DRONES TAKE FLIGHT”, in this regional magazine. (to read the article, click on the thumbnail to the right or here)

 Click on the photo below to view a neat explanatory video of a recent DEEMI practice FLIR mission. (or click here) This video was produced by Nancy Rimm Staples, one of our UAV pilots and owner of Rimm Air, LLC.